-Walt Disney Now Owns Marvel, Avatar, and the Simpsons
+Walt Disney Now Owns Marvel, Avatar, And The Simpsons

-Walt Disney has finally struck a deal to buy 21st Century Fox’s entertainment at roughly $52.4 billion.
+Walt Disney has finally struck a deal to buy 21st Century Fox entertainment at roughly $52.4 billion.
 The company now has access to some of its high-grossing films such as Avatar, the Marvel superhero movies, as well as the hit TV series The Simpsons.

 Disney chief executive Bob Iger said that Disney is especially excited about the takeover and they see it as an incredible opportunity to expand these iconic franchises.

-21st Century Fox’s remaining assets like Fox Broadcasting network and stations, Fox Business Network, and Fox News Channel will form a new company.
+21st Century Fox’s remaining assets, like Fox Broadcasting network and stations, Fox Business Network, and Fox News Channel will form a new company.

 Some experts expected Rupert Murdoch’s retreat, especially when the company failed to acquire Time Warner in 2014.
 Murdoch’s decision to sell Fox’s assets to Disney seems to be logical and pragmatic, given that Disney is more than capable to compete with other streaming services such as Netflix and Amazon.
 The merger of the two old giants may seem like a more logical attempt to even the playing field.